 After starting seeds indoors during the winter, it’s important to harden off the seedlings before transplanting them to your outdoor garden.
 Hardening off is the process of gradually exposing your seedlings to the outdoors so that they can adjust to the harsher conditions outside.

 To harden off your seedlings, start by setting them outside in dappled or partial sun for 2 to 3 hours on a warm day above 60°F. Make sure the area is free of wind and check their moisture levels, as seedlings have delicate roots that can dry out quickly.
-Over the course of a week, gradually increase the amount of time the seedlings spend outside, gradually exposing them to more direct sunlight and wind.
+Over a week, gradually increase the amount of time the seedlings spend outside, gradually exposing them to more direct sunlight and wind.

-According to Garden Betty, it’s important to avoid exposing your seedlings to frost during the hardening off process.
+According to Garden Betty, it’s important to avoid exposing your seedlings to frost during the hardening process.
 Be sure to check your area’s last frost date and plan accordingly.
 The final frost date is the last day of the year when frost is expected to occur.
 In general, it’s recommended to wait until after the final frost date to transplant your seedlings outside.

 Transplanting to Outdoor Garden – Planting Seeds Indoors in Winter